DFE-Digital/publish-teacher-training/docs/deployment.md

 ## 1. Check what you're deploying

 Go to the Find Build pipelines [Frontend](https://dfe-ssp.visualstudio.com/Become-A-Teacher/_build?definitionId=29) & [Backend](https://dfe-ssp.visualstudio.com/Become-A-Teacher/_build?definitionId=46)  and identify the commit you want to deploy.
-It is advisable to make note of the build id at this stage.
+It is advisable to make note of the build number (Build #) at this stage.

 Make sure to check the diff on GitHub to see if there's anything risky.